 This drug has certainly been a big hit, understandably so considering that it promises men physical enhancement to counteract the forces of aging.
 But thousands of lawsuits -allege that low-T drugs can lead to heart attack, stroke, pulmonary embolism, deep vein thrombosis, or other injuries, prompting men across the U.S. to sue AbbVie and the other manufacturers for not being adequately warned of the risks.

 That really is what this is about.
-No one — at least not many people — are calling for a low-T recall.
+No one — at least not many people — was calling for a low-T recall.
 The risk might outweigh the benefit for some although probably not many of us.
 It is about giving patients and doctors a choice.
 Tell us what can happen and let us make the call.
 They are giving this warning now.
 They should have given it to us before.
-That is what these lawsuits are about.
+That is what these lawsuits were about.

-The gist of the lawsuits is the argument that testosterone therapy in men increases the risk of a major cardiovascular event through rheological, biochemical, and coagulation system effects that can alter the integrity of blood flow within the coronary artery or cerebrovascular circulations.
+The gist of the lawsuits was the argument that testosterone therapy in men increases the risk of a major cardiovascular event through rheological, biochemical, and coagulation system effects that can alter the integrity of blood flow within the coronary artery or cerebrovascular circulations.
 Accordingly, as we have been saying, the drug company has a duty to warn of this problem.
-The is especially true for men who had preexisting cardiac conditions associated with increasing levels of atherosclerotic burden.
+This is especially true for men who had preexisting cardiac conditions associated with increasing levels of atherosclerotic burden.

-As a result, the cases have been consolidated as “Multi-District Litigation” (MDL) before Judge Matthew Kennelly in the Northern District of Illinois.
-One of the things that the parties have been directed to do in the preliminary phases of MDL is exchange fact sheets, which contain specific information about each claim.
+As a result, the cases were consolidated as “Multi-District Litigation” (MDL) before Judge Matthew Kennelly in the Northern District of Illinois.
+One thing that the parties have been directed to do in the preliminary phases of MDL is exchange fact sheets, which contain specific information about each claim.
 This allows bellwether cases to be selected, which are the first cases that eventually go to trial.
 Bellwether cases give the parties the opportunity to dip their feet in the water to gauge how jurors will react to various aspects of each case.